moby/moby/docs/sources/docker-hub/repos.md

 Webhooks allow you to notify people, services and other applications of new updates to your images and repositories.
-To get started adding webhooks, go to the desired repo in the Hub, and click "Webhooks" under the "Settings" box.
+To get started adding webhooks, go to the desired repository in the Hub, and click "Webhooks" under the "Settings" box.

 > **Note:** For testing, you can try an HTTP request tool like